 “Many of us have friends and family who are understandably concerned about our welfare and wellbeing as we age.
-It’s hugely important that they are brought into the decision-making process early to make sure that retirees are comfortable with the choices being made,” said Ms Mann, adding that understanding the overwhelming sense of uncertainty that retirees and their families experience is key to a successful transition into retirement living.
+It’s hugely important that they are brought into the decision-making process early to make sure that retirees are comfortable with the choices being made,” said Kerry Mann, executive director of Cranbrook Care, adding that understanding the overwhelming sense of uncertainty that retirees and their families experience is key to a successful transition into retirement living.

 “There are some clear signs to look for that might indicate that making the move to retirement living could be the right decision for you, such as declining health, finding it difficult to maintain your home or a large garden, having rooms in your house that are not frequently used, or beginning to experience difficulties managing stairs or other areas of your property.